As Democrats take control of House, standoff with Republican president over border wall funding shows no sign of ending.

 Late on Thursday, the House passed two Democratic bills to immediately reopen government agencies for varying lengths of time, despite a White House veto threat.

-Earlier in the day, Senate Majority Leader Mitch McConnell, a Republican, rejected the House effort saying the president would not sign it into law, although the Senate last month approved identical legislation.
+McConnell, a Republican, rejected the House effort saying the president would not sign into law, although the Senate last month approved identical legislation.

 McConnell faces increasing pressure from within his caucus, especially from vulnerable Republicans up for re-election in 2020, as several conservative senators urged action to reopen the government, according to US media.